sebnitu/vrembem/astro/src/pages/packages/card.md

 ---
 layout: ../../layouts/Page.astro
 title: Card
-desc: "The cards component provides a flexible and extensive content container with multiple variants and options."
+description: "The cards component provides a flexible and extensive content container with multiple variants and options."
 package: "@vrembem/card"
 ---